 Learning with APA

-The class learning environment is a collaborative one.
+The class learning environment is a collaborative one, whether in the classroom in person or via the Virtual Study Centre online.
 You will benefit from the experience of both your tutor and other learners who come from a variety of industries and organisations.
 You can adapt and implement the best practice processes you learn from the course material, from your tutors and from other students to benefit yourself and your own organisations.

 You and your fellow students bring a wealth of working and life experience to our classroom sessions.
 A key part of our job is to help you apply that experience, learn from it and share it with others.
 This provides a very wide variety of contexts against which you can assess the theory that will be presented to you as part of your syllabus, and to understand how it can be applied in different settings.